-i) Author gueries
+i) Author queries

-Some manuscripts are missing information that reviewers need to determine manuscript ratings, such as information on attrition or the baseline equivalence of the intervention and comparison groups (see Chapter III for definitions).
+Some manuscripts are missing information that reviewers need to determine manuscript ratings or apply HHS criteria, such as information on attrition or the baseline equivalence of the intervention and comparison groups or information needed to calculate key statistics (see Chapter III for definitions).
 In these cases, HomVEE sends queries to authors to request the missing information.
 Authors have one week to respond.
 HomVEE adjusts the rating of the relevant finding(s) and the manuscript based on authors' responses to these queries.
-If the authors do not respond, or do not provide the necessary information, HomVEE assigns a rating to the finding(s) and the manuscript based on the available information.
+If the authors do not respond or do not provide the necessary information, HomVEE assigns a rating to the finding(s) and the manuscript based on the available information.